Ugoswill/ugoswill/README.md

 **Front-end Developer | Javascript and React **

-I build systems that turn hours of technical, tedious work into minutes of tech-empowered action so people can unlock their highest potential.
+I build systems that turn hours of technical, tedious work into minutes of tech-empowered action.

 ---